 Site 38CH1539 is a dump site created with fill containing nineteenth century artifacts.
-It is recommended not eligible for the National Register since it was "out of context and cannot address significant questions about Charleston area lifeways" (Adams and Trinkley 1994:28).
+It is located on a creek edge in an attempt to prevent revealed that the fill was brought from Charleston, although no information concerning when this happened and from was available The site was recommended not eligible for the National Register since it was "out of context and cannot address significant questions about Charleston area lifeways" (Adams and Trinkley 1994:28).